graboskyc/MongoDataRandomizer/readme.md

 # MongoDataRandomizer

-This is a simple data randoizer to load up a MongoDB database with data.
+This is a simple data randomizer to load up a MongoDB database with data.
+It supports two document types: a generic patient data document and a geographic document.

 ## Installation
 ### From PyPI